kgugala/docker-helpers/README.md

 make install
 ```

-This will build docker image and entries to your `.bashrc` file.
+This will build docker image and add entries to your `.bashrc` file.

 ## Usage